BDC Hamburger Icon

 Open row

-Your employee may fall under one or more than one of the following categories of toxicity.
-Look for signs that indicate you might have one of these kinds of employees running rampant in your small business.
+An employee may fall under one or more of the following categories of toxicity.
+Look for signs you might have one of these kinds of employees at your business.

 1. The bulldozer